 Meltdown (Nick Land)

-The third reading gives a game-theoretic explanation for how high-integrity people who take principled stands can achieve much more than we intuitively expect.
+The first two readings this week frame the pursuit of virtue.
+Tivy warns against absorbing the dominant values of modern Western society.
+Ngo gives a game-theoretic explanation for how high-integrity people who take principled stands can achieve much more than we intuitively expect.

+The latter two readings home in on specific vices to avoid and virtues to cultivate.
+Lewis discusses the emptiness of chasing the inner ring, and the satisfaction of friendships based on mutual respect.
 The final reading of the curriculum, by the great Solzhenitsyn, is about no longer lying: a key step towards living virtuously in an unvirtuous society.

 Main readings: